Land Acknowledgment

 Winter Park Resort Land Acknowledgment Statement

 Winter Park Resort was founded as a place for all people to renew and refresh through mountain recreation and adventure.
-While we operate on what is currently designated as U.S. Forest Service land, we accept that our mission must encompass access to this land and include all people regardless of their gender, ancestral backgrounds, race, ethnicity or religion.
+While we operate on what is currently designated as U.S. Forest Service land, we accept that our mission must encompass access to this land and include all people regardless of their gender, ancestral backgrounds, race, ethnicity, or religion.
 This acknowledgment is the access and inclusion we must practice in recognizing our institutional and inherited history, responsibility, and commitment to this mandate.